lescx/v2.les.cx/content/contact.md

 ## Netiquette

-* Email: Plain-text.
-Max 80 chars line length.
+* Email: Plain text.
+I do not read emails that are formatted in HTML.
 * Email: Use `S/MIME`, `PGP` or `age` if you want an answer.
 * Don't send me spam, newsletters, ads, crypto/NFT or marketing SEO bullshit.